MaxwellKnight/clarity/README.md

 Here are a few screenshots showcasing the app's functionality:

-_(Add more details about how to use your app effectively, along with screenshots of different pages and features.)_

 ## Technologies Used

 - TypeScript
 - React
 - CSS (or your preferred styling method)
 - ...
 (List any other major technologies or libraries used in your project)

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Please read our [Contribution Guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-_(End of README template)_

-Remember to replace the placeholders with actual information specific to your project.
-Additionally, create the necessary files like `CONTRIBUTING.md`, `LICENSE`, and any other files you might want to include for your project's organization.